Published On: December 4, 2021

 Since the technology is digital, the possibility of chargebacks and random reversals is mostly out of the picture.

-Due to the fact that the settlement is done in real-time, and there is no involvement of 3rd parties between the developer and the customer, the fees are quite lower.
-Furthermore, no personal data is exchanged.
+Due to the fact that the settlement is done in real-time, and there is no involvement of 3rd parties between the developer and the customer, Furthermore, no personal data is exchanged.

 The appeal of cryptocurrency to app developers is in markets where either most of the web-connected users are completely mobile-first or where the majority of the customer base can’t access traditional financial institutions.

-This accounts a great percentage of people in countries in Asia, Latin America, Africa and the Middle East.
+This accounts for a great percentage of people in countries in Asia, Latin America, Africa, and the Middle East.

 What is cryptocurrency?